-To 7 July 2022: Chairman of the HR&NC & Member of the BARC From 7 July 2022: Chairman of the HR&NC, Chairman of the BARC & Chairman of the RECC
+During The Year: Chairman of the HR&NC, Chairman of the BARC & Chairman of the RECC

-Lachlan Edwards is the Founder of advisory business Faraday Associates, having been the Co-Head of advisory businesses at Lazard Australia.
-Lachlan has extensive experience in capital markets and has been a senior level advisor to governments, Boards, executive teams and creditors in Australia and Europe.
+Lachlan Edwards is the Founder of advisory business Faraday Associates, having been the Co-Head of the advisory businesses at Lazard Australia.
+Lachlan has extensive experience in corporate finance, capital markets and has been a senior level advisor to governments, Boards, executive teams and creditors in Australia and Europe.
 His previous Board positions include Director of NM Rothschild & Sons and Governor of the English National Ballet in London.